 Step into your brace and adjust until it sits comfortably around your waist.

 Thread the straps through the buckles and then pull the middle strap until the marks on the Velcro strap are just visible, then fasten the lower and upper straps.
-You may need help and/or a mirror, but after time you will get used to the right feel.
+You may need help and/or a mirror to best do this but after time you will get used to the right feel.
 Be patient with yourself as this takes practice.

-Wearing a t-shirt under the brace will help keep the brace clean, but you should still clean the inside of your brace as needed.
+Cleaning your Brace - Wearing a t-shirt under the brace will help keep the brace clean.
+Clean the inside of your brace as needed, you could have this brace for a year or more.
 The foam will not absorb moisture but perspiration will collect on it.

 Use rubbing alcohol.
 As directed by the manufacturer, dilute the rubbing alcohol and store in a spray bottle.
 Hold the spray about 6 inches from the inner surface of your brace and spray evenly.
 Use a dry cloth to wipe off the excess liquid.
 Using alcohol means your brace will be ready to wear instantly.

 A mild soap can be used to remove stains but do not soak your brace, and allow time for it to dry before wearing it again.

 Caring for your Skin - Shower daily (great opportunity to get out of your brace).